global-asp/asp-source/en/0055_baby-snatched-by-cranes.md

 The frog told them about how it swallowed their baby.
 They begged the frog to give them the baby.
-“Give me three flies to eat then I will give you the baby,” said the frog.”
+"Give me three flies to eat then I will give you the baby," said the frog."
 The father caught three flies and fed them to the frog.
 The frog coughed and the baby popped out.
 The family and the frog jumped and